 We also offer identity and credit-monitoring protection through Experian, including alerts about possible SSN fraud.
 If a cyberthief steals your identity, restoration experts are available to help you with your remediation plan.

 When was the last time you gave your financial accounts and devices a cybersecurity checkup?
-More than 80% of Americans now file their tax returns online, making tax season is an ideal time to make sure you’re doing everything you can to safeguard your assets and identity.2
+More than 90% of individual tax returns are now filed online, making tax season an ideal time to make sure you’re doing everything you can to safeguard your assets and identity.2